-International Fonts for many languages
+International Fonts with many alphabets

-Create text optimized fonts for many languages.
+Create text optimized wide character fonts for many languages.
+Remove characters not needed by the texts in your application.

 Support for fonts and texts based on 16-bit Unicode and classic 8-bit code-pages.